 Is home cheese making difficult?

 The home cheese making hobby is not difficult to learn.
-If you take it step-by-step and make small batches in the beginning, you will learn the little tricks of the trade faster.
+If you take our step-by-step recipes and make small batches in the beginning, you will learn the little tricks of the trade faster.
 Carefully reading and understanding the instructions is important.
 If you need assistant, call or write me and if I can't answer your question, I'll do some research and contact you back.
 Even making gourmet cheeses like Camembert/Brie and Blue are not difficult if you have the correct information.

 How much does it cost to start?

 It is not costly to get into home and artisan cheesemaking.
 Since most people have the simple necessary kitchen tools already, you will need a couple ingredients including starter cultures, rennet, calcium chloride, cheese cloth, mould to shape and press your cheese.
 You may decide to purchase a quality home made cheese press.
 Obtaining a good book is very important.
 It will not only teach you, but will offer excellent recipes.
 Cheese making is a learning experience.
 You will get better with time.